KELLI TURNER, Hooters Orange Park

 SWEET THEORY BAKING COMPANY

-Finalists: Cinotti’s Bakery, Village Bread Café
+Favorites: Cinotti’s Bakery, Village Bread Café

 Donuts like pillows (root beer and lavender are just a couple of flavor favorites), dense sweet breads, sky-high gluten-free cakes, and breakfast sandwiches with vegan bacon and sausage abound—and with soy-free, peanut-free and vegan options, there’s a reason that on weekend mornings there’s often a line out the door.
 Sweet Theory also run specials regularly, so keep an eye on its Instagram account and score a cinnamon roll fresh out of the oven.

-Finalists: Kazu Sushi, Sake House
+Favorites: Kazu Sushi, Sake House

 It’s hard to find good quality sushi at a price that won’t have you taking out a second mortgage on your house.
 But Fuji Sushi is not only delicious, it’s affordable.
 Word from the wise: drop in midday for the lunch special.
 Three sushi rolls and some bomb-ass miso for the price you’d usually fork over for one roll anywhere else—spicy tuna is the best, just sayin’.
 You can’t beat that with a stick!